-- - (1) A capstone experience of at least 3 credits in an internship, senior seminar, independent study, or overseas study course approved by the student's academic advisor. - (2) The student must complete the requirements for either the Triad Program or the Area or Period Studies Program that follow.
-Both the program and the related courses must be approved by the student's advisor (47 to 61 credits). - (a) Triad Program: - (I) One of the following groups of courses (45 credits): At least 15 credits in each of three emphasis areas1, 2 within the College of Arts and Letters.
-At least 15 credits in each of three emphasis areas, 1, 2 two within the College of Arts and Letters and one in another College. - (ii) Additional credits in courses related to Interdisciplinary Humanities as needed to meet the requirement of at least 50, but not more than 64, credits in courses in the major (2 to 16 credits). - (b) Area or Period Studies Program: Both of the following groups of courses: - At least one emphasis area within the College of Arts and Letters with a minimum of 15 or 16 credits at the 300-400 level. - (ii) Additional credits in courses related to Interdisciplinary Humanities, including a minimum of 20 credits in courses in the College of Arts and Letters as needed to meet the requirement of at least 50, but not more than 64, credits in courses in the major (32 to 45 credits). - (3) At least 20 credits in 300-400 level courses in the student's emphasis areas. - An emphasis area is associated with a departmental major.
-The University's Tier II writing requirement for the Interdisciplinary Humanities major is met by completing the Tier II writing requirement for one of the departmental majors that is associated with one of the emphasis areas within the College of Arts and Letters that the student selects to satisfy the requirements for the Bachelor of Arts degree with a major in Interdisciplinary Humanities referenced in Items 3. a.
+- (1) A capstone experience of at least 3 credits in an internship, senior seminar, independent study, or overseas study course approved by the student's academic advisor. - The student must complete the requirements for either the Triad Program or the Area or Period Studies Program that follow.
+Both the program and the related courses must be approved by the student's advisor (47 to 61 credits).
+Triad Program: - One of the following groups of courses (45 credits): At least 15 credits in each of three emphasis areas^{1, 2} within the College of Arts and Letters.
+At least 15 credits in each of three emphasis areas,1,2 two within the College of Arts and Letters and one in another College - Additional credits in courses related to Interdisciplinary Humanities as needed to meet the reguirement of at least 50, but not more than 64 credits in courses in the major (2 to 16 credits) - (b) Area or Period Studies Program: Both of the following groups of courses: - At least one emphasis area within the College of Arts and Letters with a minimum of 15 or 16 credits at the 300-400 level. - Additional credits in courses related to Interdisciplinary Humanities, including a minimum of 20 credits in courses in the College of Arts and Letters as needed to meet the requirement of at least 50, but not more than 64, credits in courses in the major (32 to 45 credits). - (3) At least 20 credits in 300-400 level courses in the student's emphasis areas. - At least 6 credits in courses that involve quantitative reasoning skills selected from areas such as the following: mathematics, computer science, economics, statistics and probability, logic, and research methodology.
+Both the area and the related courses must be approved by the student's academic advisor - 1 An emphasis area is associated with a departmental major.
+The University's Tier II writing requirement for the Interdisciplinary Humanities major is met by completing the Tier II writing requirement for one of the departmental majors that is associated with one of the emphasis areas within the College of Arts and Letters that the student selects to satisfy the requirements for the Bachelor of Arts degree with a major in Interdisciplinary Humanities referenced in items 3. a.
 (2) (a) (I) and 3. a.
 (2) (b) (I).
 [EXAMPLE: A student selects philosophy as one of his or her emphasis areas within the College.
 The student chooses to meet the Tier II Writing Requirement for the Interdisciplinary Humanities major by completing the Tier II Writing Requirement for the Philosophy major.
-For that student, the Tier II writing requirement is met by completing one of the following courses: Philosophy 492 or 499.]

-- If the student selects a foreign language as an emphasis area, the courses must be at the 300-400 level or above. - For students who are admitted to Michigan State University as new freshmen and new transfer students beginning Fall 1993, courses in mathematics and in statistics and probability that may be used to satisfy the University mathematics requirement may not be counted toward this requirement.
+For that student, the Tier II writing requirement is met by completing one of the following courses: Philosophy 492 or 499.] - 2 If the student selects a foreign language as an emphasis area, the courses must be at the 300-400 level or above - For students who are admitted to Michigan State University as new freshmen and new transfer students beginning Fall 1993, courses in mathematics and in statistics and probability that may be used to satisfy the University mathematics requirement may not be counted toward this reauirement